 Step six: choose a delivery date

-Step eight: get classic car insurance
+Step seven: get classic car insurance

 This is a vital step that unfortunately must be done before you take your car for a spin.
 You could even activate this before you get the car so you can take it for a spin the moment it arrives.
 Just make sure you get classic car insurance, as this will often be cheaper than regular car insurance.

 And who’s best to go to for this?
 Us, of course!
 Did you know that Adrian Flux has been working as a specialist insurance broker for over 45 years?
 This means we’re often able to source affordable, tailored classic car insurance even when you can’t find it elsewhere online.

 The policies we offer can be tailored to suit you.
 This means you can include any of the following, so long as they’re available on the selected policy:

 - Agreed value cover

 - Protected no claims bonus

 - Track or rally day cover

 - Wedding hire cover

 We even offer discounts for car club or forum members and limited mileage policies.
 Just call us on 0800 369 8590 for more information and a free, no-obligation quote.